Understanding the competition is essential for any business, be it a start-up or a long-established company.

-One of the best ways to determine who your main competitors are is to put yourself in the shoes of a customer and conduct some searches in Google to determine which other companies are showing up in the first page of the results.
+One of the best ways to determine who your main competitors are is to put yourself in the shoes of a customer and conduct some searches in Google to determine which other companies are showing up on the first page of the results.

 Alternatively, if other companies sell the same products as you do, conduct a search for the products in question to identify others who are also selling them; the numerous online price comparison services can be of assistance for this task.

-Most importantly, you should not limit your search entirely to other companies and websites that are similar to your own, but any website which uses the same key words and phrases to compete with you in the search engines.
+Most importantly, you should not limit your search entirely to other companies and websites that are similar to your own, but any website which uses the same keywords and phrases to compete with you in the search engines.